bryanmcnett/aabo/README.md

 Therefore, If the minABC triangles are stored separately from the maxABC triangles (as above,) a bounding hexagon check is usually as cheap as a bounding triangle check, since the second triangle is rarely visited.

-No three of a 2D AABB's four planes describe a closed shape.
-If you were to try to do an intersection check with less than four of an AABB's planes, the shape would have infinite area.
+No three of a 2D AABB's four half-spaces describe a closed shape.
+If you were to try to do an intersection check with less than four of an AABB's half-spaces, the shape would have infinite area.
 This is larger than the finite area of an AABH's first triangle.
 That is the essential advantage of AABH.

-For example, {minX, minY, maxX} is not a closed shape - it is unbounded in the direction of +Y. The same is true of any three of a 2D AABB's four values.
+For example, {minX, minY, maxX} is not a closed shape - it is unbounded in the direction of +Y. The same is true of any three of a 2D AABB's four half-spaces.
 The {minA, minB, minC} of an AABH, however, is always an equilateral triangle, which is a closed shape.

 AABH has a larger memory footprint than AABB, but (usually) uses less memory bandwidth and computation than AABB.